MerchantPug/apugli-docs/docs/power_types/eat_grass.md

   }
 }
 ```
-This power eats grass when pressing the Use key whilst holding nothing in your main hand slot.
+This power eats grass when pressing the use key whilst holding nothing in your main hand slot.